sobolev-alexey/code-challenge-backend-developer/README.md

 Messaging acronyms are everywhere now.
 Do you know all of them?

-Build a REST API for the **World Texting Foundation**, also known as **WTF**.
+Build a REST API for the **texting app**.

-A sample JSON data file will be provided with a base set of acronym definitions.
+A sample [JSON data](./acronyms.json) file is provided with a base set of acronym definitions.
 We expect you to create a NodeJS server using modern best practices for API development and testing.
 You can use docker & docker-compose if needed.